francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

 ## Create a kubeconfig file for a new user

 Assume you need to assign admin privileges to your developer `jane` in the `default` namespace.
 You need to create a signed certificate for `Subject: O = admin, CN = jane`.
 To do this you need the root CA certificate of the Kubernetes instance.

+🖥️ Open a shell in the `student` machine.

 1. Copy the key and the certificate from the control-plane node to the `student` machine.